deanpcmad/blogr/README.md

 	gem "blogr"
 	```

-2. Mount the Blogr engine in your `routes.rb`
+2. Mount the Blogr engine in your `routes.rb` or run `rails g blogr:setup` to add it for you

 	```ruby
 	mount Blogr::Engine, at: "blogr"